koenemans/bill-splitter/README.md

 For Azure App Service on Linux:
 - Use the Dockerfile for container deployment
-- Set startup command to: `npm start`
+- Set startup command to: `npm start` (uses PM2 for process management)
 - The `web.config` file is not needed for Linux App Service

+**Process Management**: The application now uses PM2 for enhanced process management, automatic restarts, and better logging in production environments.

 ## 🤝 Contributing